-The Partnership operates as a principal for all investment properties with the exception of 75-101 Federal.
-As a principal with respect to property operating expenses subject to tenant recoveries, the Partnership is required to report tenant recovery revenue on a gross basis.
+The Partnership incurs certain property operating expenses that are subject to reimbursement by the tenant.
+For all investment properties, the Partnership reports these operating expenses, subject to tenant recovery, on a gross basis.
 The Partnership accounts for and reports as revenue all property operating costs reimbursable by the tenants as the costs are incurred.